mlabs-haskell/cardano-open-oracle-protocol/coop-docs/00-design.md

 - [ ] Fact statement query on whether a fact statement for a given spacetime interval exists among the current utxos for a given oracle feed.
 If the fact statement is published on-chain, return a utxo reference that can be used to include it as a reference input in a transaction.

-### Oracle offer
+### Oracle offer (TODO: Rename and revisit)

 We provide the following components for the oracle offer procedure.

 Frontend:

-- [ ] Interface to request an oracle-signed publish transaction for a user-selected selected fact statement.
+- [ ] Interface to request an oracle-signed publish transaction for a user-selected fact statement.

 Backend API: